Abteilung ISM / ILO - Bereich Seearbeitsrecht

 - Medical and social care

-- Technical occupational safety, accident prevention
+- Occupational safety and accident prevention

 - Maximum working hours and minimum hours of rest